 7.If someone offers to help you with something (such as giving you a dinner or babysitting), take it!

-This can help with stress.
-You might look into finding a gym that offers child care while you work out.
+This can help with stress, as well as feelings of depression and anxiety.
+If it’s needed, you might look into finding a gym that offers child care while you work out.
 For example, as far as I know, most YMCAs do!